 At Corevist, SAP eCommerce integrations are our bread and butter.
 We’ve built them for 9 years, and our team has over 300,000 hours of experience in the field.
 But if there’s one thing we’ve learned over those 9 years, it’s that SAP eCommerce is constantly evolving.
-Nothing illustrates that point better than our recent integration between Salesforce, SAP, and a manufacturer’s eCommerce store.
+Nothing illustrates that point better than our recent Salesforce eCommerce integration involving SAP and a manufacturer’s Magento eCommerce store.

 The problem: Connecting B2B and B2C